diericx/bevy/README.md

 Iceetime also includes a layer on top of the raw files that aims to make your files as available as possible.

 Features:
-- [ ] Transcode to different preset qualities
+- [x] Transcode to different resolutions and bitrates
 - [ ] Provide detailed metadata about files including all video/audio/subtitle tracks
 - [ ] Transcode to different file formats
 - [ ] Add subtitles during transcode